nosqlbench/nosqlbench-docs/docs/services/docs/drivers/cql.md

     #    applies to all statements, and the only value values
     #    there are true and false.

+    start-timers: timername1, timername2, ...
+    #
+    # If a statement has start-timers value set, then the named
+    # timers are started in the local thread before the
+    # statement is executed
+    #
+    # Together, with the stop-timers modifier, you can measure
+    # sequences of statements with specific named boundaries.
+    #
+    # The name of the timer is qualified with the activity alias
+    # just as all other metric names.
+    #
+    # This is generally only useful when the async= parameter is
+    # NOT used, since the scope of the timer is thread-local.
+When
+    # async is used, many operations may overlap each other in the
+    # same thread, breaking linearization guarantees which make
+    # thread local scoping helpful for tracking linearized operations.
+    #
+    # When a timer is started, a timer context is created and stored
+    # under this name in the thread.
+You must ensure that an
+    # associated stop-timers setting is applied to another statement
+    # in order to trigger the tally of these metrics.

+    stop-timers: timername1, timername2, ...
+    #
+    # If a statement has a stop-timers value set, then after the
+    # statement is finished, whether by error or by successful
+    # completion, the named timers are stopped and the resulting
+    # measurement is added to metrics.
+    #
+    # If you add stop-timers with names that do not have a matching
+    # start-timers name, or vice-versa then an error is thrown.

 ### Metrics

 - alias.result - A timer which tracks the performance of an op result only.
 This is the async get on the future, broken out as a separate step.
 - alias.result-success - A timer that records rate and histograms of the time it takes from submitting a query to completely reading the result set that it returns, across all pages.
 This metric is only counted for non-exceptional results, while the result metric above includes all operations.
 - alias.bind - A timer which tracks the performance of the statement binding logic, including the generation of data immediately prior